Legionella Risk Factor: Disinfectants

 Legionella Control Systems and Water Management Plans

-Want to keep your customers, patients and employees safe?
-Contact Legionella Control Systems at info@legionellacontrolsystems.com or 888-416-8626 for Legionella control systems, including water softeners. design, service and sales of industrial water systems in Indiana, the Midwest and throughout the United States.
-Our experienced engineers are ready to help.
+Do you want to keep your customers, patients, and employees safe?
+Contact Legionella Control Systems at info@legionellacontrolsystems.com or 888-416-8626.
+Our experienced engineering team is ready to help.

 See all of the Legionella risk factors: Water Age (stagnant water), Temperature, Disinfectant Levels, and Scale/Sediment.